This November our Soho Rising festival hosts a bunch of the brightest new Soho Theatre Labs voices, over a fortnight.

 ‘a compelling storyteller…heart-wrenching and revelatory, charming and funny, proud but self-effacing.’★★★★ Chortle

-Cassie Workman is a former RAW comedy winner who went on to win the 2011 Melbourne International Comedy Festival’s Best Newcomer Award and has since been seen on Channel 10’s It’s a Date and Die on Your Feet, as a contributor on Tom Ballard’s Tonightly Show on ABC and in her series So You Think You Can Trans which picked up thousands of views and shares online.
+Cassie Workman is a former RAW comedy winner who went on to win the 2011 Melbourne International Comedy Festival’s Best Newcomer Award and has since been seen on Channel 10’s It’s a Date and Die on Your Feet, as a contributor on Tonightly With Tom Ballard on ABC and in her series So You Think You Can Trans which picked up thousands of views and shares online.
 Cassie has also joined the writing teams of ABC’s Shaun Micallef’s Mad As Hell and was head writer on the cult favourite Aaron Chen Tonight.

 'Cassie Workman’s new one-woman show is remarkably and charmingly… deeply-felt comedy… dotted with tiny jewels of jokes… but in concept much bigger – and better – than the sum of its jokes.'